 Sreythom got married in her early twenties, but was frequently unwell after giving birth to her children.
 She stayed at home and worked as a housewife, struggling to manage her health issues at the same time.

-In 2017, the staff at Human and Hope Association found Sreythom when they were conducting outreach in her village, around 18km from Siem Reap town.
+In 2017, the staff at HHA Cambodia found Sreythom when they were conducting outreach in her village, around 18km from Siem Reap town.
 As it turned out, Sreythom had always dreamed of studying sewing, but due to her financial constraints, had never been able to.

 Sampheas stopped studying in grade nine to look after her younger siblings.
-At age 18, she began working in a golf club as a caddy.
 She married at 20, but after having two children, had to face reality as a single mother after her husband left the family.
 Sampheas went on to work as a housekeeper and construction worker, both jobs being physically exhausting, and neither paying well enough to support her children.

 Sampheas thrived in class, and was hired to work as a seamstress to make our products.
 She earns triple what she was previously earning, and has also set up a small sewing shop at her home.
-Sampheas also studies in the education program at Human and Hope Association, learning English.
+Sampheas also studies in the education program at HHA Cambodia, learning English.

-Chomrong is a remarkably intelligent woman.
-Due to poverty, she was forced to stop studying in grade eight.
-Chomrong went on to work as a builder, earning just USD$0.88 a day.
+Due to poverty, Chomrong was forced to stop studying in grade eight.
+She went on to work as a builder, earning just USD$0.88 a day.
 Chomrong married and had three children, but lived from day to day, not knowing whether they would have enough food to survive.
-Their children often fell ill, pushing them further into poverty.

-When Chomrong began studying in the sewing program at Human and Hope Association, her motivation to learn shone through.
-She was in her element!
+When Chomrong began studying in the sewing program at HHA Cambodia, her motivation to learn shone through.
 Chomrong set up a small business at her home, and was hired as a seamstress to make our products.
-Her three children began studying in Human and Hope Association’s preschool, Khmer, art, English and library programs.
+Her three children began studying in HHA Cambodia's preschool, Khmer, art, English and library programs.

-In 2015, Chomrong became a part-time sewing teacher at Human and Hope Association, so she could empower other women like she was empowered.
-Chomrong continues to make our products, and plays a crucial role in product development.
-Chomrong and her family build a new home to replace their unstable wooden structure, and her family has officially moved out of poverty.
+In 2015, Chomrong became a part-time sewing teacher at HHA Cambodia.
+She continues to make our products, and plays a crucial role in product development.
+Chomrong and her family built a new home to replace their unstable wooden structure, and have officially moved out of poverty.